Cold Calling Objections: How to Handle Them In Sales Calls?

 Live Cold Call – Defusing “I’m not interested”, Josh Braun

-Business case objections on sales calls
+Business case objections on sales calls & how to answer them

 Now, the next set of objections floats before you when your prospects have some idea about your product and try to negate your efforts by saying why your offerings are not a good fit for their company or they don’t see value in your product.